 Gorilla tracking permits need to be purchased in advance, as early as six months in advance if you’re traveling during peak season or if you are in a large group.
 The earlier you book, the more choice you have on where you track and where you stay.
-Last minute bookings may be possible during low season or where fewer than eight people are tracking a particular group, but availability of gorilla tracking permits is not guaranteed.
+Last-minute bookings may be possible during low season or where fewer than eight people are tracking a particular group, but the availability of gorilla tracking permits is not guaranteed.

 In Uganda, Gorilla tracking is done in either Bwindi Impenetrable National Park or Mgahinga Gorilla National Park.
 Each gorilla permit costs US$600.
 On each particular day, up to about 96 persons can visit Bwindi gorillas; 8 persons per gorilla family.
 Each gorilla family can only be visited for one hour per day.
 There is a minimum age requirement of 15 years to track the gorillas in Uganda.

-Quick step illustration of how you can book 2019-2020 Gorilla permits in Uganda.
+Illustration of how you can book 2019-2020 Gorilla permits in Uganda.

 Gorilla Permits for both Bwindi and Mgahinga can only be purchased from Uganda Wildlife Authority (UWAs) headquarters in Kampala, either directly or through a tour agent.